Piotr12/sidenotex/prompts/step008.md

 ---
 no, lets encode URL instead (your solution still uses a named param that can be used also withint the URL).

+---

+great, do add a link to dashboard if user is logged in (next to logout and search)

+---
+in the url_sidenotes, lets have the search done for url and for an url with / suffix (looks like some users add it and some dont)